danielabar/meblog/src/markdown/rapid-prototype-chatgpt-oas-breakeven-part1.md

 ## Conclusion

-With the basic calculations and visualizations in place, we had a foundational prototype that could illustrate the impact of delaying OAS.
-However, to make the tool truly useful, it needed to allow users to input their own data, such as their age, years of residency in Canada, and income range, to see personalized results.
-In the [next part](../rapid-prototype-chatgpt-oas-breakeven-part2), we'll dive into adding a user input form, and refine the prototype to respond to user input effectively and display personalized results.
+With the basic calculations and visualizations in place, we had a solid prototype to illustrate the impact of delaying OAS.
+To make the tool useful however, it needed to accommodate user input, such as age to delay (for example, how does it look if delaying to age 68 rather than 70), years of residency in Canada, and income range, for personalized results.
+In the [next part](../rapid-prototype-chatgpt-oas-breakeven-part2), we'll focus on adding a user input form and refining the prototype to effectively respond to and display personalized data.